itsbonczek/kingpin/README.md

 This is typically done in `-mapView:regionDidChangeAnimated:`

+The refresh methods checks if the map is visible and if the viewport has significantly changed.
+In some specific cases, it might be useful to force a refresh without doing the checks.
+The method `-(void)refresh:(BOOL)animated force:(BOOL)force` of KPClusteringController with force = YES will do that.
+This method can become CPU heavy and should be used in specific cases.

 ## Configuration

 To configure the clustering algorithm, create an instance of KPGridClusteringAlgorithm and use it to instantiate a KPClusteringController: